 Research based teaching.
 Ethical questions in research relating to school or the work environment.
 The law on personal data.
-Theoretical basis of measurement in social doc. dr. Jasna Mažgon red. prof. dr.

-Cirila Peklaj (4 ECTS) sciences (measurement in a broader and a more specific sense, measurement in natural red. prof. dr. and social sciences, direct and indirect Valentin Bucik measurement, scales of measurement, introspection, interpretation of behaviour, doc. dr. errors of measurement and assessment).
-Gregor Sočan Planning of research: forming of the research question, studying scientific literature and bibliography (searching databases), preparation of a research strategy research plan, selecting the proper research collecting, method, data analysing results, interpretation of conclusions.
+Theoretical basis of measurement in social sciences (measurement in a broader and a more specific sense, measurement in natural and social sciences, direct and indirect measurement, scales of measurement, introspection, interpretation of behaviour, errors of measurement and assessment).

+Planning of research: forming of the research question, studying scientific literature and bibliography (searching databases), preparation of a research strategy and research plan, selecting the proper research method, data collecting, analysing the results, interpretation of conclusions.

 Research methods: descriptive, correlational, experimental; action research.

 Descriptive methods.
 Observation: random, systematic (categories, scales, coding), observation with participation.

 Observation noting (notes, audio, video, recordings).
 Examples of observation in the classroom.

 Experiment: basic features.
 Variables.
-Types of experiments (repeated measures, nonrepeated measures).
+Types of experiments (repeated measures, non-repeated measures).
 Quasi experiment.
 Sampling.
 Experiments in school.

 Ethnographic research.
-The researcher as an of change action agent research.
+The researcher as an agent of change - action research.
 Characteristics.
 Steps in action research.

 Techniques for data collection.
 Primary and secondary information sources.
-Qualitative techniques: interviews, diaries, analysis, visual data analysis, group work analysis, content analysis.
-Quantitative questionnaire, techniques: survey, assessment scales, grades, tests, statement scales, sociometrics.
-Use of techniques in implementing course planning, evaluating the teaching process.
+Qualitative techniques: interviews, diaries, speech analysis, visual data analysis, group work analysis, content analysis.
+Quantitative techniques: questionnaire, survey, assessment scales, grades, tests, statement scales, sociometrics.
+Use of techniques in course planning, implementing and evaluating the teaching process.

 The analysis and presentation of both qualitative and quantitative results.
 Basic methods for data description and basic methods of statistical inference.
 Data processing with the SPSS software.

-Interpretation and use of results for the modification of one's own practice. principles Rules and of written communication and reporting. doc. dr. Jerica Role and position of Slovene language; Slovene Vogel Language for Slovene as the language used for
+Interpretation and use of results for the modification of one's own practice.

+Rules and principles of written communication and reporting.

+Slovene Language for Teachers

-Teachers communication in the pedagogical process, social and functional types; (4 ECTS) • Relational speech; politeness and pragmatic clarity as selection criteria for the means of expression to create relationships in the classroom; Cognitive speech: a relationship between statements and illustrative material: narration; description; explanation; justification; expression of logical relations with linguistic resources; Communication - language - text; Teacher's preparation for oral presentation classroom; advantages the disadvantages of auditory transmission; pronunciation and rhetoric; principles practical stylistics; • Conducting a conversation and participating in a discussion, forming and asking questions of different types and complexity; Reading and writing of official texts (e.g. correspondence with the ministry parents); Characteristics of scientific and popular science texts; Writing a professional text; Language manuals, corpora and other electronic resources and their use; Active listening strategies; Teaching reading strategies; Guiding students in preparation of oral presentations and for participation discussion; Guiding students in the writing of a professional text.
-Didactics of 1.
-Introduction to History Didactics: izr. prof. dr. Danijela History I Study programme and requirements.
-Trškan Aims and purpose of history lessons.
-(9 ECTS) 2.
-Lesson Plan: Didactic and methodological structures of lesson plans.
-Types and formulation of educational aims (Bloom's Taxonomy).
-Selection of contents.
-Classroom dynamics.
-Motivational techniques.
-Teaching methods (explanation, discussion, demonstration of pictures, reading texts, sounds and objects; role-play, use of visual sources, use of written sources, use of ICT, use of objects, use of oral history sources).
+- Role and position of Slovene language; - Slovene as the language used for communication in the pedagogical process, social and functional types; - Relational speech; politeness and pragmatic clarity as selection criteria for the means of expression to create relationships in the classroom; - Cognitive speech: a relationship between statements and illustrative material; description; narration; explanation; justification; expression of logical relations with linguistic resources; - Communication language text; - Teacher's preparation for oral presentation in the classroom; advantages and disadvantages of auditory transmission; pronunciation and rhetoric; principles of practical stylistics; - Conducting a conversation and participating in a discussion, forming and asking questions of different types and complexity; - Reading and writing of official texts (e.g. correspondence with the ministry and parents); - Characteristics of scientific and popular science texts;